| Español |

 This drug is not an option if you have advanced kidney disease or liver failure.
 If you have impaired kidney function, the dose must be adjusted.
 Because little is known about the drug's effects on fertility or pregnancy, you should check with your doctor if you are pregnant, considering pregnancy or breastfeeding.

-In addition, nirmatrelvir and ritonavir may interact with many medications, including immunosuppressants, causing serious side effects.
+Nirmatrelvir and ritonavir may interact with many medications, including immunosuppressants, blood thinners and cholesterol-lowering medications, causing serious side effects.
 Be sure to check with your doctor or pharmacist about whether this treatment is safe to take with your other medicines.
 It also can reduce the effectiveness of birth control pills, so if you're on oral birth control, you'll want to temporarily use an alternative method.

 Molnupravir is safe to take with other medications.
 The main safety concern is its potential to harm a fetus, so the drug is not recommended for pregnant women.
 If you are thinking about getting pregnant, you should use effective contraception while taking the drug and for four days after the last dose.
 If you have a partner who could become pregnant, you should use effective contraception while taking the drug and for three months after the last dose.
 Nursing mothers should discuss use of this medication with their doctors and, if using, should pump and discard their breast milk while taking the drug and for four days after the last dose.